Chuqi-Leo-Zhang/MultiPose-Fusion/README.md

 |-- raymarching
 ...
 ```
-The most crucial folders for this repository is as above.
+The most crucial folders for this repository are as above.
 In configs we put all our configurations for training & inference.
 In ldm it has all modified models w.r.t. the diffusion models.
 Raymarching is a package you need to install with:
 ```bash
 cd raymarching & pip install .
 ```